FirstLegoLeague/displaySystem/readme.md

 ### Included themes

-- `css/default.css`: a colorful default theme that can be used to create your own
+- `themes/default.css`: a colorful default theme that can be used to create your own
-- `css/rednblue.css`: a simple red and blue theme with slanted edges
+- `themes/rednblue.css`: a simple red and blue theme with slanted edges

+For screenshots, see the `themes` [folder](themes)

 ### External themes